alandefreitas/futures/docs/futures/launching.md

 ## Allocations

-The shared state is a private implementation detail with which the user does not interact.
-It is usually implemented as a shared pointer to the concrete Operation State, which is where the task will store its result.
+The operation state is a private implementation detail with which the user does not interact.
+To ensure stability, it is usually implemented as a shared pointer to the concrete Operation State, which is where the task will store its result.

 <div class="mermaid">
 graph LR